 Do not change the drugs fast, have patience, follow up

 Be aware, many headache medications take certain amount of time to build their effect on to the body, and hence may appear to be not helping, in the initial days of treatment.
 Leaving the treatment in the middle, or shifting to a new drug without letting the earlier drug exert its full effect, is not recommended.
-Do consult your neurologist in a follow up visit to convey and discuss the experience with the initial drug, whether good or bad.
+Do consult a pharmacist regarding any concerns about the medications you’re taking.
+You can talk to your neurologist in a follow up visit to convey and discuss the experience with the initial drug, whether good or bad.

 Maintaining a headache diary is one of the easiest ways to record your headache frequency, which helps the neurologist in evaluating the patient, assessing the response, gauging the time interval between the drug intake and relief, and modifying the treatment if need be.